mapbox/mapbox-sdk-js/API.md

 * `query` **`string`** desired location
 * `options` **`[Object]`** additional options meant to tune the request (optional, default `{}`)
+  * `options.proximity` **`Object`** a proximity argument: this is a geographical point given as an object with latitude and longitude properties.
+Search results closer to this point will be given higher priority.
+  * `options.dataset` **`[string]`** the desired data to be geocoded against.
+The default, mapbox.places, does not permit unlimited caching. `mapbox.places-permanent` is available on request and does permit permanent caching. (optional, default `mapbox.places`)
 * `callback` **`Function`** called with (err, results)